 |Bypass (100)||Bypass Delivery Optimization and use BITS, instead.
 For example, select this mode so that clients can use BranchCache.|

-Group mode is a best effort optimization and should not be relied on for an authentication of identity of devices participating in the group.
+Group mode is a best-effort optimization and should not be relied on for an authentication of identity of devices participating in the group.

 By default, peer sharing on clients using the group download mode is limited to the same domain in Windows 10, version 1511, and the same domain and AD DS site in Windows 10, version 1607.
 By using the Group ID setting, you can optionally create a custom group that contains devices that should participate in Delivery Optimization but do not fall within those domain or AD DS site boundaries, including devices in another domain.
-Using Group ID, you can further restrict the default group (for example create a sub-group representing an office building), or extend the group beyond the domain, allowing devices in multiple domains in your organization to peer.
+Using Group ID, you can further restrict the default group (for example, you could create a sub-group representing an office building), or extend the group beyond the domain, allowing devices in multiple domains in your organization to be peers.
 This setting requires the custom group to be specified as a GUID on each device that participates in the custom group.